South Korea 4 Day Itinerary (Seoul and the DMZ)

 Namdaemun Market

-Namdaemun Market is the largest market in Korea, with 10,000 stalls with different alleys specialising in different goods.
-There are a vast variety of goods on offer from food to clothes to household goods to souvenirs.
+Namdaemun Market is the largest market in Korea, with 10,000 stalls, with different alleys specialising in different goods.
+There is a vast variety of goods on offer from food to clothes to household goods to souvenirs.

 Namdaemun Market